LouisPwr/AdDeam/README.md

 - **Classic Mode**: Generates a single damage profile for the entire BAM file.
 This is useful when the BAM file represents a single sample/extraction/individualg.

 - **Meta Mode**: Generates individual damage profiles for each reference (contig, scaffold or chromosome) in the BAM file.
-This mode is especially beneficial for metagenomic datasets aligned against large reference databases or when you align the ancient DNA fragment back to the assembly to identify which contigs/scaffolds are likely to be contamination.
+This mode is especially beneficial for metagenomic datasets aligned against large reference databases or when you align the ancient DNA fragments back to the assembly to identify which contigs/scaffolds are likely to be contamination.

 ![Figure_1_Workflow](https://github.com/user-attachments/assets/ecdccd79-74b8-48f8-acdf-3c9ad6f7486e)